 Biology Resources for Teaching and Research

-NMU's Department of Biology houses the majority of its courses and labs in one of three campus buildings: West Science, Weston Hall, and Jamrich Hall.
+NMU's Department of Biology houses the majority of its courses and labs in one of three campus buildings: The Science Building, Weston Hall, and Jamrich Hall.
 Scroll down to explore the uniquely Northern learning spaces that are found in these facilities and elsewhere, which facilitate hands-on learning by students at all levels.